mrdimidium/nanomerge/README.md

 #### Custom configuration

-If passed only one parameter, it is considered a configuration file.
-Will be created a customized instance.
+If passed only one parameter, it is interpreted as configuration data, and a customized merge function is returned.

 ```js
 var merge = nanomerge({ /* options */ });